-60. Strategic outcome 1 focuses on maintaining adequate food consumption for vulnerable populations44 affected by crises, including nutritionally vulnerable groups, avoiding increases in malnutrition and providing treatment to targeted individuals affected by malnutrition.
+61. Strategic outcome 1 focuses on maintaining adequate food consumption for vulnerable populations49 affected by crises, including nutritionally vulnerable groups, avoiding increases in malnutrition and providing treatment to targeted individuals affected by malnutrition.
+The primary objective will remain to save lives and protect livelihoods.
 WFP also aims to strengthen the overall social protection system, improving integration with the emergency response.
 Although this strategic outcome has a primarily humanitarian focus and falls within the framework of the Humanitarian Response Plan, in line with the nexus approach, it also reinforces the following UNSDCF strategic outcome: "By 2024, vulnerable populations have improved access to social protection services, including in humanitarian context".

-61. The focus area of this strategic outcome is crisis response.
+62. The focus area of this strategic outcome is crisis response.

-- 62. This strategic outcome will be achieved through the following two outputs : - Crisis-affected beneficiaries receive timely and adequate food and cash-based transfers that meet their food requirements and stabilize livelihoods, without contributing to tensions in the case of conflict-related crises (SDG 16). - Crisis-affected acutely malnourished children and pregnant and lactating women and girls (PLWG), including caregivers, receive adequate and timely specialized nutritious foods and other services that prevent and treat malnutrition (WFP Strategic Result 2).
+- 63. This strategic outcome will be achieved through the following two outputs: - Crisis-affected beneficiaries receive timely and adequate food and cash-based transfers that meet their food requirements and stabilize livelihoods, without contributing to tensions in the case of conflict-related crises (SDG 16). - Crisis-affected acutely malnourished children and pregnant and lactating women and girls (PLWG), including caregivers, receive adequate and timely specialized nutritious foods and other services that prevent and treat malnutrition (WFP Strategic Result 2).